Monotonic Alpha-divergence Minimisation for Variational Inference: Extension to Mixture Models

 where, using the definition of $\normratiot$ in \eqref{eq:respat}, we set

 The detailed derivation of the mean and covariance updates above is deferred to \Cref{sec:argm-solut-param-expo}.
-Notice that the interpretation of those updates is akin to the one already made in \Cref{ex:Gaussian}: $b_{j,n}$ acts as a regularisation parameter which, through $\gamma_{j,n}$, permits a tradeoff between an update close to the current parameter $\theta_{j,n}$ and choosing the Gaussian density with exactly the same mean and covariance matrix as $\normratiot$.
-As per written in \Cref{coro:argminMixtureModel}, these updates are compatible with the mixture weights updates \eqref{eq:aPMC:updateOne}, resulting in a systematic decrease of $(\Psif(\mu_n k))_{n \geq 1}$. \end{ex} In line with \Cref{coro:gradientDescent}, we next present another possible update formula for $(\lbd{n}, \Theta_{n})_{n \geq 1}$.
+The interpretation of these updates is akin to the one already made in \Cref{ex:Gaussian}: $b_{j,n}$ acts as a regularisation parameter which, through $\gamma_{j,n}$, permits a tradeoff between an update close to the current parameter $\theta_{j,n}$ and choosing the Gaussian density with exactly the same mean and covariance matrix as $\normratiot$.
+As per written in \Cref{coro:argminMixtureModel}, these updates are compatible with the mixture weights updates \eqref{eq:aPMC:updateOne}, resulting in a systematic decrease of $(\Psif(\mu_n k))_{n \geq 1}$. \end{ex} We next present another possible update formula for $(\lbd{n}, \Theta_{n})_{n \geq 1}$.